arcuri82/testing_security_development_enterprise_systems/doc/advanced/main.md

 ## Exercises

-There is no exercise with solutions in this course, as the group exam will start soon after the first few classes.
+There is no exercise with solutions in this course (yet).

 If you have never used Kotlin before, it is recommended to do some Kotlin Koans, like [this one](https://kotlinlang.org/docs/tutorials/koans.html).